The Conway-Sloane calculus for 2-adic lattices: Fine symbols

 \section{Fine symbols}

+In this section we work with a finer decomposition of a lattice than the usual Jordan decomposition.
+The goal is to establish that certain ``moves'' between such decompositions do not change the isometry class of the lattice.
+This will make the corresponding facts for Jordan decompositions in the next section easy to state and prove.
+Theorem~\ref{thm-equivalence-of-fine-symbols}, proven in section~\ref{sec-equivalences-between-fine-decompositions}, captures the full classification of $2$-adic lattices, but in a very clumsy way.
+The rest of this paper recasts this classification into a simpler form.

 By a \defn{fine decomposition} of a lattice $L$ we mean a direct sum decomposition in which each summand (or \defn{term}) is one of $q^{1}_{\pm1}$, $q^{-1}_{\pm3}$ or $q^{\pm2}_\II$, with the last case only occurring if every term of that scale has type~$\II$.
-This kind of decomposition is finer than the Jordan decompositions considered in the next section.
-A fine decomposition always exists, by starting with a decomposition as a sum of $q^{\pm1}_t$'s and $q^{\pm2}_\II$'s and applying the next lemma repeatedly.
+The name reflects the fact that no further decomposition of the summands is possible.
+By \eqref{EqTableOfOddities}, the oddity of (this decomposition of) $L$ can be read off as the sum mod~$8$ of the numerical subscripts.
+And the $2$-signature of~$L$ can be got from that by adding~$4$ for each term $q^{-\cdots}_{\cdots}$ with $q=2^{\odd}$.
+A fine decomposition always exists, by starting with a decomposition as a sum of $q^{\pm1}_t$'s and $q^{\pm2}_\II$'s (Lemma~\ref{LemGramSchmidt}) and applying the next lemma repeatedly.

 \begin{lemma} If $\e,\e'$ are signs then $1^{\e1}_t\,1^{\e'2}_\II$ admits an orthogonal basis. \end{lemma}

 \begin{proof} Write $M$ and $N$ for the two summands and consider the three elements of $(M/2M)\oplus(N/2N)$ that lie in neither $M/2M$ nor $N/2N$.
 Any lifts of them have odd norms and even inner products.
 Applying row and column operations to their inner product matrix leads to a diagonal matrix with odd diagonal entries. \end{proof}